Sarah Sawyer will soon not just be known as an exceptional English teacher on Williston’s campus, but, excitingly, also as a published novelist.

 “Sarah is a renaissance woman that can do so much and do it so well.
 She is talented in so many facets of her life from being an incredible wife, mother, teacher, coach, and sage with unbelievable advice and wisdom,” he said.
 “What do I think of this feat of teaching and writing a novel?
 It doesn’t surprise me in the least.”

 “Its fun to have people read it,” Sawyer said when referring to those who know her personally.
-Sawyer mentioned that having her two kids, Anna and Will, read it was “funny” and that they picked up on specific details an outsider reader would not be able to appreciate.
+Sawyer mentioned that having her two kids, Anna and Will, read her book was “funny” and that they picked up on specific details an outsider reader would not be able to appreciate.
 Hill also shared this experience.

 “[The Undercurrent was] filled with witty observations that are so characteristic of the Mrs. Sawyer we know,” he said.
-Likewise, Hanford “loved hearing Sarah’s voice in the pages” and made it clear that “if you know Sarah, you’ll hear it too.”
+Likewise, Hanford “loved hearing Sarah’s voice in the pages” and made it clear that “if you know Sarah, you’ll hear it, too.”

-Gillian Flynn, the writer of the 2012 mystery “Gone Girl”, which was turned into a 2014 movie of the same name, in a blurb on the book’s front cover, describes The Undercurrent as “quite simply stunning.”
+Gillian Flynn, author of the 2012 mystery Gone Girl, which was turned into a 2014 movie of the same name, in a blurb on the book’s front cover, describes The Undercurrent as “quite simply stunning.”

 Flynn’s movie, starring Ben Affleck and Rosamund Pike, made about $360 million at the box office.